lavesh-patil/hw/hw1/README.md

     * `timestamp` is a
       [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time), which
-      reflects the number of seconds elapsed between 12 am on 1 January 1970 and the time the request was make;
+      reflects the number of seconds elapsed between 12 am on 1 January 1970 and the time the request was made;
     * each row corresponds to one row in the input log file, and the order of the rows matches the order of the log file entries.

 * `sessions.csv` has the header `ip,session_length,num_hits`, where
     * `ip` is an IP address associated with a session;
-    * `session_length` is the length of a session measured in seconds (bear in mind that our inactivity threshold is > 30 minutes;
+    * `session_length` is the length of a session measured in seconds (bear in mind that our inactivity threshold is 30 minutes;
       thus, a request made exactly 30 minutes after the previous one is considered to be part of the same session);
     * the order of the rows is immaterial.